Grift of the Magi: Plot

 Bart and Milhouse have to remain inside The Simpsons house when an ozone hole moves over Springfield.
-The two dress up as ladies and jump on the bed, singing "Sisters Are Doin' It for Themselves".
+The two dress up as ladies and jump on Homer and Marge's bed, singing "Sisters Are Doin' It for Themselves".
 When Homer comes in abruptly, Bart falls off of the bed and lands on a bowling ball, breaking his coccyx.
 Dr. Hibbert informs Homer and Marge that Bart will have to use a wheelchair until the bone heals.
 When Bart arrives at Springfield Elementary School the following day, he cannot enter because the school lacks ramps for the disabled.
 As Principal Skinner considers a ramp for the school, mafia boss Fat Tony suggests that his construction company could build it.
 Although the new ramp system collapses, Fat Tony informs Skinner that the construction cost $200,000 and that the school will still have to pay.
 Principal Skinner closes Springfield Elementary due to lack of funds.

 Jim Hope, president of toy company Kid First Industries, privatizes the school.
 The staff are replaced, and classes now focus on toys and marketing.
 After Lisa is sent to detention for doing math in marketing class, she discovers a secret room behind the blackboard; the company is using students for research to make a toy for Christmas.
 Lisa tries to show the evidence to Homer, Marge and Chief Wiggum, but the company destroys the room beforehand, humiliating her.
 When Bart and Lisa are back at home, they see an advertisement for a toy named Funzo, which has many features suggested by Springfield Elementary students during brainstorming sessions at the school.
 They visit Hope's office to complain, and he apologetically gives them a Funzo toy.
 Bart and Lisa discover that Funzo is programmed to destroy other toys.

 On Christmas Eve, with Homer's help, the two steal all the Funzo toys from underneath every Christmas tree in Springfield, intending to burn them in the town's tire fire.
 Gary Coleman, who is a Kid First Industries security guard, arrives to stop them.
 The two parties argue all night; in the morning they settle down into civilized discussion about the commercialization of Christmas.
 Coleman changes his opinion about the toy company and helps the Simpsons destroy the Funzo toys.
 Coleman accepts Homer's invitation to Christmas dinner at the Simpsons', cancelling his Christmas plans with George Clooney.
 Burns shows up, having been visited by three ghosts that night; he has decided to donate to Springfield Elementary.